arunkumar1722/HulkDb/README.md

  DataManager dm;
  dm = new DataManager(filename); //just with file name and default location or FileOptions options = new FileOptions(filename, filepath);
- dm = new DataManager(options);  //options with filename and default location.
+ dm = new DataManager(options);  //options with filename and preferred location.
 Can add new details later if needed.

  dm.set(key, obj); //KEY - STRING , VALUE = JSONObject